sesam-io/ais-integration/nearest-place-service/README.rst

 The service will add the nearest (posta)l place to the entity in a ``nearest_place`` property, given the entity has properties ``lat`` and ``lon``.
 If the input entity does not have ``lat``/``lon`` properties, the transform does nothing (i.e. returns the entity unchanged).

-The added ``nearest_place`` property includes the postal code, distance (in km) and relative compass direction to the entity from the position of the nearest place (i.e. "N", "W", "NE", "SSE" and so on).
+The added ``nearest_place`` property includes the bearing (in degrees where 0 is North), postal code, distance (in meters) and relative 16-point compass direction to the entity from the position of the nearest place (i.e. "N", "W", "NE", "SSE" and so on).
+The bearing and direction are relative from nearest place (i.e. "3 km NNE of some-place").
 The service must be bootstrapped with the places to search in a json file.

 Running locally in a virtual environment